brooklyn-data/dbt_artifacts/CONTRIBUTING.md

-    tox -e integration_snowflake # For the Snowflake tests tox -e integration_databricks # For the Databricks tests tox -e integration_bigquery # For the BigQuery tests
+    tox -e integration_snowflake # For the Snowflake tests tox -e integration_databricks # For the Databricks tests tox -e integration_bigquery # For the BigQuery tests tox -e integration_redshift # For the Redshift testss
     ```

 The Spark tests require installing the [ODBC driver](https://www.databricks.com/spark/odbc-drivers-download).
 On a Mac,
 DBT_ENV_SPARK_DRIVER_PATH should be set to `/Library/simba/spark/lib/libsparkodbc_sbu.dylib`.
 Spark tests have not yet
 been added to the integration tests.

+The Redshift tests require your AWS credentials configured in the current environment (either as environment variables or in your credentials
+file - see [Configure the AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).
+They are currently configured with IAM
+authorisation, so your principal will require the redshift:getClusterCredentials permission to retrieve the password for the specified redshift
+database user.

 If you don't have access to a particular database type, this isn't a problem.
 Test on the one you do have, and let us know in the PR.